andyguestysj/prog02/_docs/topics/assessment/assess-ex-4.md

 You need to create UML diagrams for this project.

 * **Class Diagram** showing the classes in the application and their relationships to each other.
 Remember a class diagram shows the class structure as it exists throughout the life of the application.
 It does not show objects.
 * **Object Diagram** just after the application generates this weeks adventure. (i.e. just after line 6 in App.java finishes running).
-This diagram should show all the objects that exist at that point and how they are linked to each other.
+This diagram should show all the objects that exist at that point and how they are linked to each other, or **activity diagram** showing the generation of an adventure.
-* **Sequence Diagram** showing the objects and methods involved in the line of code `Adventure thisWeek = generator.generateAdventure();` (line 8 in App.java).
+* **Sequence Diagram** showing the objects and methods involved in the line of code `Adventure thisWeek = generator.generateAdventure();` (line 8 in App.java) or a **use case diagram** showing the process of generating an adventure.

 ### Marking